kbhave/TicketService/README.md

 ## Error Handling
 Spring Boot provides the /error mapping by default to handle errors gracefully.
 I have also included a small method 'handleException' to handle specific exceptions like IllegalArgumentException and NullPointerException in the RestController.

+## Concurrency Issues
+I have made the three Service methods as synchronized methods in order to make them thread safe and get consistent results, given that the service bean is a Singleton scope by default in Spring.

+However, I have not thoroughly tested nor performance tested this from concurrency perspective.

 ## Installation and instructions to run

 Build using the following command: